 You will need to share some of these key achievements for your reaccreditation visit.

 You might find it useful to carry out the optional pupil questionnaires and staff questionnaires so that you have an overview of the staff and pupils’ current knowledge and understanding of children’s rights and the UN Convention on the Rights of the Child.

 Measuring your progress using our pupil and staff questionnaires can be a helpful way of showing you the continuing impact that embedding children’s rights is having.
 It can also be used within the evidence that you present at Gold reaccreditation.

 Find the pupil and staff questionnaires and the Schools Questionnaire Summary spreadsheet on the Sustaining Gold Forms and Guides section.

-7. Complete the Sustaining Gold: Reaccreditation Submission form
+7. Complete the School Evaluation: Gold Reaccreditation form

 To be completed jointly by the RRSA coordinator and RRSA Steering Group, and agreed by the headteacher.

-Include key achievements on how you have sustained the Gold outcomes and any evidence available to you to complete this form e.g. feedback from pupil questionnaires, reports from your school inspection body (Estyn, Ofsted etc), comments from parents and evidence from your progress data collection (on attainment, attendance and behaviour).
+Include key achievements about how you have sustained your practice against the three Strands.
+Mention any relevant evidence of impact such as feedback from pupil questionnaires, reports from your school inspection body, comments from parents and evidence from school data.

-Find the Sustaining Gold: Reaccreditation Submission form here.
+Find the School Evaluation: Gold Reaccreditation form here.